Saint of the Day – Discover Today’s Inspiring Saint

 Who is the Saint of Today?

-Today, on 12 - July, the Church honors the memory of St. John Gualbert, Abbot, Founder of the Vallombrosani, Sts.
-Nabor and Felix, Martyrs of Milan.
+Today, on 28 - August, the Church honors the memory of St. Augustine, Bishop of Hyppo and Doctor of the Church.

 Prayer of the Day:

-"O St. John Gualbert, Abbot, Founder of the Vallombrosani, Sts.
-Nabor and Felix, Martyrs of Milan, humble servant of God, who found true peace in solitude and prayer, intercede for us before the Lord.
+"O St. Augustine, Bishop of Hyppo and Doctor of the Church, humble servant of God, who found true peace in solitude and prayer, intercede for us before the Lord.
 Help us seek unity and spiritual strength in times of tribulation, and guide us with your wisdom to the heart of the Holy Trinity.
 Amen."

-On this day, may we reflect on the life of St. John Gualbert, Abbot, Founder of the Vallombrosani, Sts.
-Nabor and Felix, Martyrs of Milan and draw inspiration from their total dedication to God, especially during challenging times.
+On this day, may we reflect on the life of St. Augustine, Bishop of Hyppo and Doctor of the Church and draw inspiration from their total dedication to God, especially during challenging times.

 Saint of the Day: Daily Inspiration from the Saints of the Church